Laplace-Beltrami Operator for Gaussian Splatting: Experiments

-For each object, we uniformly sample $100$ sources and compute the mean of the errors as where $S$ is the surface area, $N$ is the number of points of the ground-truth mesh, $d^j$ is the exact geodesic distance~\cite{mitchell1987discrete} from the point $j$ to the source point and $d_{\Delta}^j$ is the geodesic distance from $j$ to the source point using the LBO $\Delta$.

-\cref{table:heat} shows the comparison of geodesic distance errors.
-All methods are computed using Geodesics in Heat and compared to the exact distance.
-The Mesh~(GT) column is given as a reference to see the error induced by the Geodesics in Heat, not as a direct competitor as the ground truth mesh is not known in practice.
-Our method is as good as and often better than the mesh reconstruction, and is much better than the center point cloud Laplacian.
+where $S$ is the surface area, $N$ is the number of points of the ground-truth mesh, $d^j$ is the exact geodesic distance~\cite{mitchell1987discrete} from the point $j$ to the source point and $d_{\Delta}^j$ is the computed geodesic distance from $j$ to the source point using the LBO $\Delta$. \cref{table:heat} shows the comparison of geodesic distance errors averaged over all $100$ distance functions.
+The Mesh~(GT) column is given as a reference to see the error induced by Geodesics in Heat algorithm to the exact geodesics on the ground-truth mesh, not as a direct competitor.
+Our method significantly outperforms the point cloud Laplacian in all cases and outperforms the extracted mesh-based computation in almost all cases.
+In cases where the adaptive training does not improve the results, it is still on-par with the best results. \cref{fig:heat_qualitative} shows qualitative results.